eliasson/markuseliasson.se/content/article/adventures-in-go.md

 +++
 Categories = ["Code"]
-Description = "Adventures in Go"
+Description = "I made my first baby steps in the world of Go.
+Will this little adventure lead me to a world where the grass is green, or will it lure me into the shadows?"
 Tags = ["go", "bittorrent"]
 draft = false
 title = "Adventures in Go"